sunkarapk/vue-builder-webpack-plugin/README.md

 Whenever you run webpack in normal or watch mode, this plugin will automatically generate your `.vue` files.

-#### Options

-* `path`: Either absolute path or the relative path to the main project folder.
-Used to search for building vue files.
-* `folder`: If `true`, will support placing of individual files in a folder.
-Default `false`.
-See example below.

 ## Example

 If you have the following files, `App.vue.js`, `App.vue.css`, `App.vue.html`, the generated `App.vue` file will look like this: